November 3, 2004

-Water supply: The desalination plants are operational and the water supply on campus is adequate.
+Water supply: The desalination plants are operational and there is an adequate supply of water on campus.
 The supply is occasionally disrupted due to testing and repairs on campus.

 Power: The University’s 1.5 auxiliary generator has been supplemented by a 1.2 generator.
 This allows full power on campus, and it allows the University to provide power to the entire True Blue peninsula.

-Library: The library is presently open to students from 8:00 a.m.-8:00 p.m.
+Library: The library is presently open to students from 8:00 a.m.-8:00 p.
 The library did not suffer much damage at all.
-Our computer labs continue to be available to the university community so that they can keep in touch with friends and family via the internet.
+Our computer labs, which open until midnight, continues to be available to the university community so that they can keep in touch with friends and family via the internet.

-Safety: There have been no reported crimes on the campus and reported storm-related crime seems to have waned.
-Safety of the university community continues to be a priority for the administration.
+Safety: There have been no reported crimes on the campus and reported storm-related crime has waned.
+Safety of the university community and visitors to campus continues to be a priority for the administration.
 In addition to having our regular security, we are hosting military personnel from the Regional Security Services.
-The university has also tightened security at the point of entry and the point of exit of the university to help ensure the safety of all students, staff, faculty and other visitors to our campus.
+The university has also tightened security at the point of entry and the point of exit of the university.

 Although to a newcomer, the destruction seems dismaying, the progress that is made each week is astonishing.
-Roads have been cleared; stores and businesses are opening up, although not in continuous operation; houses are being repaired; and utilities are being restored.
+Roads have been cleared; stores and businesses are opening up, with revised hours of operation; houses are being repaired; and utilities are being restored.
 It is heartening to see fresh leaves on the trees, clean roadways and green foliage.
 It is a reminder of the ability of the environment and by extension, human beings to adapt and rejuvenate.

-Land travel: All main roads are passable and public transportation is now fully operational.
+Land travel – Public transportation is now fully operational.
 The University buses have also resumed normal operations.

 Power: The Grenada Electricity Company, ably assisted by regional and international organizations, is working tirelessly to restore power to the island.
-Already, power has been restored to the hospital, to the streets within the town of St. George and some homes where the power lines were not destroyed within the parish of St. George’s.
-The areas include Grand Anse, True Blue and L’ Anse Aux Epines, Springs, Woodlands, Fort Jeudy & Westerhall Point and Calivigny.
+Already, power has been restored to the hospital, to the town of St. George, and some surrounding communities.
+The areas include Lowther’s Lane, Grand Anse, True Blue and L’ Anse Aux Epines, Springs, Woodlands, Fort Jeudy & Westerhall Point and Calivigny.
 Teams have already connected parts of St. John’s, St. Marks’, St. Patrick’s and St. Andrew’s.

 Water: Although a number of lines and mains were damaged or destroyed, service has been restored to the vast majority of communities and businesses throughout the island.